 But the icing also tasted delicious…a combination of marshmallow fluff and sugar.

 And the Gingerbread Kit dried surprisingly quickly.
 At no time was I holding things in place for hours!
 In fact, what you see in the picture is NO HOLDING.
 Yes, if I had held it at times, things wouldn’t have slipped, but the structure held strong.
 For excited decorators, this is the most important thing!

 Target Gingerbread House

-Target also carries a pre-built version that is a little more architectural than the one we created also made by Wondershop.
-Unless you are really adverse to building it yourself, I would recommend the one we did1
+Target also carries a pre-built version that is a little more architectural than the one we created.
+Unless you are really against to building it yourself, I would recommend the one we did!

 The entry project for becoming a full-blown gingerbread house obsessed builder is graham cracker gingerbread houses!
 It is such an easy (and inexpensive) DIY gingerbread house kit!

 What you need to make a graham cracker gingerbread house:

 - Graham crackers

 - Super-duper Strong Royal Icing for Gingerbread House (recipe above)